Tale of Petrified Witch of Kanawha County nearly forgotten

 Advertisement

-While she was alive, some say she used her mystical powers to help miners in the .
-They laughed when she predicted Paint and Cabin creeks would flood-out and that she would float away on the steeple of a church.
+While alive, some say she used her mystical powers to help miners in the .
+They laughed when she predicted Paint and Cabin creeks would flood out and that she would float away on the steeple of a church.
 But then did flood, and a church was washed away, and although no one saw a witch clinging to the steeple, the prediction helped establish her witch credentials.

-His explanation was that the Witch's Creek witch was just a story invented to keep slaves from running off.
+He explained that the Witch's Creek witch was a story invented to keep slaves from running off.
 That the slave trade had ended 50 years earlier probably didn't add to the force of his argument, especially with those who had seen with their own eyes the petrified body in the coffin on the ground under the cliff on the banks of Witchers Creek.

 Advertisement